Paul Dickopf

 Paul (Paulinus) Dickopf (June 9, 1910 – September 19, 1973) was a member of the NSDAP and SS in the Security Service (SD) and a secret agent in Switzerland, who became a member of the German Federal Criminal Police Office (BKA).
 Between 1965 and 1971, he was the 4th president of the BKA and a paid "unilateral agent" of the CIA.

+While Dickopf himself was not directly involved in war crimes, he did protect many former Nazis who were war criminals.

 Career

 Under the Nazi government of Adolf Hitler, he was a member of the Sturmabteilung and the Schutzstaffel.
 Dickopf, before and during World War II had been an active Nazi officer in the Schutzstaffel (SS) with SS number 337259.
 Dickopf's SS personnel file reveals that he became a member in 1935 of the National Socialist German Students' League (Nationalsozialistischer Deutscher Studentenbund; abbreviated NSDStB) having the same status and membership requirements of the official Nazi Party, the Nationalsozialistische Deutsche Arbeiterpartei (NSDAP).